dsasmblr/game-hacking/README.md

 [Attacking Network Protocols](https://www.nostarch.com/networkprotocols) | *Attacking Network Protocols* is a deep-dive into network vulnerability discovery.
 [Practical Packet Analysis, 3rd Edition](https://www.nostarch.com/packetanalysis3) | *Practical Packet Analysis, 3rd Ed.* teaches you how to use Wireshark for packet capture and analysis.
 [Exploiting Online Games: Cheating Massively Distributed Systems](https://www.amazon.com/Exploiting-Online-Games-Massively-Distributed/dp/0132271915/) | This book takes a close look at security problems associated with advanced, massively distributed software in relation to video games.
+[Game Programming Patterns](https://github.com/munificent/game-programming-patterns) | A collection of game patterns that make code cleaner, easier to understand, and faster.
+A great reference for seeing forward engineering representations of what you discover while reverse engineering games!

 ### Game Hacking Sites/Forums/Etc.